When you buy through our links, we may earn an affiliate commission. Learn more »

 If it can process hard produce, citrus fruits such as grapefruit, tangerine, lemon, lime, orange and mandarin are no match for it.

-Though it can process most of the leafy greens such as beet greens, spinach, collard greens, brussels sprout, romaine lettuce, kale, cabbage, dandelion greens, peppermint, basil, parsley, lettuce and spring onion, I’m going to warn you that this machine is not that efficient due to its high RPM.
+Though it can process most of the leafy greens such as beet greens, spinach, collard greens, brussel sprout, romaine lettuce, kale, cabbage, dandelion greens, peppermint, basil, parsley, lettuce and spring onion.
+I’m going to warn you that this machine is not that efficient due to its high RPM.